unepwcmc/NRT/README.md

 Environmental Data Initiative (AGEDI).
 You can find out more at [nrt.io](http://nrt.io)

+## Technical Archtecture
+NRT is a web application, written in CoffeeScript.
+The server component runs on Node.js and connects to a MongoDB NoSQL back-end.
+The client-side component (which runs in the user's browser) is also written in CoffeeScript, and precompiled to JavaScript before being sent to the user.
+The more extensive client-side components use [Backbone.js](), with [Diorama]() extensions for view nesting.

 ## Setup
 Grab the dependencies by running the script for your platform in `installers/`.
 If you're doing this on a development machine, you probably want